OpenHD/Documentation/hardware/cameras.md

 ### Latency considerations

-When very low latency is required, every part of the system from glass-to-glass must be carefully chosen and tuned.
-In some cases a particular combination of SBC+camera sensor may be required.
+Lowest latency can be achieved with OpenHD-Custom Hardware.
+Because of carefully selected SBC and Camera and a little "magic", which can't be reproduced on "normal" SBC's.
+This has the ability to cut the latency in half.

-Generally, there must be an **h264/h265 encoder** inside the camera board itself, or there must be a CSI connection between the sensor and the SBC to ensure that frames are transferred and encoded as fast as possible.
+Second lowest latency can be archieved with an SBC, which can hardware encode in h265.
+Currently only Jetson Nano can do this, but other Hardware will follow.

-Some USB 3.0 cameras _might_ be capable of ultra-low latency when paired with a suitable SBC with a zero-copy video processing pipeline, but in most cases USB cameras are only suitable when they have an internal h264 encoder.
+Some USB 3.0 cameras _might_ be capable of ultra-low latency when paired with a suitable SBC with a zero-copy video processing pipeline, but in most cases USB cameras are only suitable when they have an internal h264/h265 encoder. (currently there is no known usb camera, which is able to achieve lower latency then a csi camera)

-IP cameras are not specifically designed for low latency, and many of them have latency upwards of 500ms+, but there are specific cameras available for purchase that have reasonable latency closer to 100-200ms.
+IP-Cameras are not specifically designed for low latency, and many of them have latency upwards of 500ms+, but there are specific cameras available for purchase that have reasonable latency closer to 100-200ms.
+Remember this latency will be added to the "normal" latency your system has.
+So most IP-Camera Setups will have 300-600ms latency.
+It is not recommended to use an IP-Camera as primary camera.

 ## USB Cameras